teamniteo/handbook/benefits.md

 Death in the family is 3 extra days of paid leave.

-### Booking Vacation
+### Booking vacation

-See [Planned Absences](https://intra.niteoweb.com/resolveuid/dcf71b9c6b17430789ace610c9ac384a) on Intra.
-Post to #out-of-office channel on Slack when you add a new entry.
+To book vacation time off, see the Intra [Planned absences](https://intra.niteoweb.com/resolveuid/dcf71b9c6b17430789ace610c9ac384a) page.
+Remember to post to `#out-of-office` channel on Slack whenever you add a new entry.

-### Unused Vacation
+### Unused vacation

-Unused vacation hours in a calendar year can be carried over to the next year, but must be used by July 1st.
-If not, we are gonna have a serious conversation; everyone needs a break.
+Unused vacation hours in a calendar year can be carried over to the next year but must be used by July 1st.
+If not, we are going to have a serious conversation because everyone needs a break.

 ## Public holidays